Why and How Pediatric Practices Should Launch a Recall Initiative Today

 Adjust Visit Workflow

-As you plan for a patient recall initiative, your practice should decide which visits you are able to deliver at this time.
-Which visits can you perform using telemedicine and which will require an in-person visit?
+As you plan for a patient recall initiative, your practice should decide which kinds of visits you are able to deliver at this time.

 After this evaluation, you’ll be able to direct patients to the proper visit method.